Skaggs School of Pharmacy and Pharmaceutical Sciences

 Awards and Honors:

-Director of Computational Biology & IT at Skirball Inst. of Biomolecular Medicine, New York (1994-1999); Director at Novartis Institute, GNF (1999-2002); SBDD chair, MipTec, Basel, Switzerland (2002-2009); Founder of MolSoft (1994); Member of Board of Directors of Syrrx (2001-2002); SAB Member of Plexus Vaccines (2001- 2003); Editorial Boards (current): Endocrine Disruptors, Am.J.Pharm.Tox, Cancer Genomics and proteomics, IUPAC Glossary Committee, J.Comp- Aided Mol.Des.; Steering, Review or Advisory panel member for UCSD Bioinformatics Program, the Swiss NSF NCCR- Transcure Center, and Hong Kong PolyU State Key Laboratory and Steering, Review or Advisory panel member.
+Leadership Experience: Director of Computational Biology & IT at Skirball Inst. of Biomolecular Medicine, New York (1994-1999); Director at Novartis Institute, GNF (1999-2002); SBDD chair, MipTec, Basel, Switzerland (2002-2009); Founder of MolSoft (1994); Member of Board of Directors of Syrrx (2001-2002); SAB Member of Plexus Vaccines (2001- 2003); Editorial Boards (current): Endocrine Disruptors, Am.J.Pharm.Tox, Cancer Genomics and proteomics, IUPAC Glossary Committee, J.Comp- Aided Mol.Des.; Steering Committee member of UCSD Bioinformatics and Systems Biology Graduate Program, the Swiss NSF NCCR- Transcure Center, and Hong Kong PolyU State Key Laboratory and Steering, Review or Advisory panel member.
+European Research Council Synergy Review Panel (2018,2019,2022)

 - Pharmaceutical Chemistry II, Physical Pharmacology (SPPS 222)